Slashdot

 (3) Ad-free inbox: Like Ad-Free Outlook.com, Outlook Premium offers no "banner ads" for a "distraction-free view of your email, photos, and documents."

 Hmm, marketing dept confusion on the value add?
-(Score:4, Interesting)
+(Score:5, Insightful)

 So, when you hear the Ad people talk it's "we add value by presenting opportunities for consumers" and the deep data mining is justified with "we use data to target unique ads that will delight our users"...